Vermont Board of Liquor and Lottery

-The Liquor Control Board may suspend or revoke liquor licenses and impose fines for violations of the alcohol statutes and regulations.
+The Liquor and Lottery Board may suspend or revoke liquor licenses and impose fines for violations of the alcohol statutes and regulations.
 When a violation is charged, the licensee is entitled to a formal hearing before the Board.
 A licensee may however waive the formal hearing and accept an agreed upon penalty without contesting the charges, and without personal appearance before the Board.
 In these cases, the Board’s practice is as follows:

 The licensee must send a written settlement offer to the Board’s legal counsel.
 This offer must: (1) waive the licensee’s right to a formal hearing; (2) state that licensee does not contest the charges in the Notice of Hearing; and (3) propose an appropriate penalty.